-Section 5.
+- Section 5.
 The Unified Code of Corrections is amended by changing Section 5-5-3 as follows:

-(730 ILCS 5/5-5-3) (from Ch.
-38, par.
-1005-5-3) Sec.
+- 6 (730 ILCS 5/5-5-3)

+- 7 (Text of Section after amendment by P.A.
+100-987)

+- 8 Sec.
 5-5-3.
 Disposition.

-- (a) (Blank).
+- 9 (a) (Blank).

-- (b) (Blank).
+- 10 (b) (Blank).

-- (c) (1) (Blank).
+- 11 (c) (1) (Blank).

-- (2) A period of probation, a term of periodic imprisonment or conditional discharge shall not be imposed for the following offenses.
-The court shall sentence the offender to not less than the minimum term of imprisonment set forth in this Code for the following offenses, and may order a fine or restitution or both in conjunction with such term of imprisonment:
+- 12 (2) A period of probation, a term of periodic imprisonment 13 or conditional discharge shall not be imposed for the following 14 offenses.
+The court shall sentence the offender to not less 15 than the minimum term of imprisonment set forth in this Code 16 for the following offenses, and may order a fine or restitution

+- or both in conjunction with such term of imprisonment:
-- (A) First degree murder where the death penalty is not imposed.

-- (B) Attempted first degree murder.

-- (C) A Class X felony.

-- (D) A violation of Section 401.1 or 407 of the Illinois Controlled Substances Act, or a violation of
+(A) First degree murder where the death penalty is not - imposed. - 20 (B) Attempted first degree murder. - 21 (C) A Class X felony. - 22 (D) A violation of Section 401.1 or 407 of the Illinois - Controlled Substances Act, or a violation of subdivision

-subdivision (c)(1), (c)(1.5), or (c)(2) of Section 401 of that Act which relates to more than 5 grams of a substance containing heroin, cocaine, fentanyl, or an analog thereof.
+1 (c)(1.5) of Section 401 of that Act which relates to more

-- (E) A violation of Section 5.1 or 9 of the Cannabis Control Act. - (F) A Class 2 or greater felony if the offender had been convicted of a Class 2 or greater felony, including any state or federal conviction for an offense that contained, at the time it was committed, the same elements as an offense now (the date of the offense committed after the prior Class 2 or greater felony) classified as a Class 2 or greater felony, within 10 years of the date on which the offender committed the offense for which he or she is being sentenced, except as otherwise provided in Section 40-10 of the Alcoholism and Other Drug Abuse and Dependency Act. - (F-5) A violation of Section 24-1, 24-1.1, or 24-1.6 of the Criminal Code of 1961 for which imprisonment is prescribed in those Sections. - (G) Residential burglary, except as otherwise provided in Section 40-10 of the Alcoholism and Other Drug Abuse and Dependency Act. - (H) Criminal sexual assault. - (I) Aggravated battery of a senior citizen.
+- than 5 grams of a substance containing fentanyl or an analog thereof. - (D-5) A violation of subdivision (c)(1) of Section 401 of the Illinois Controlled Substances Act which relates to 3 or more grams of a substance containing heroin or an analog thereof. - (E) (Blank). - (F) A Class 1 or greater felony if the offender had been convicted of a Class 1 or greater felony, including any state or federal conviction for an offense that contained, at the time it was committed, the same elements as an offense now (the date of the offense committed after the prior Class 1 or greater felony) classified as a Class 1 or greater felony, within 10 years of the date on which the offender committed the offense for which he or she is being sentenced, except as otherwise provided in Section 40-10 of the Substance Use Disorder Act. - (F-3) A Class 2 or greater felony sex offense or felony firearm offense if the offender had been convicted of a Class 2 or greater felony, including any state or federal conviction for an offense that contained, at the time it was committed, the same elements as an offense now (the date of the offense committed after the prior Class 2 or greater felony) classified as a Class 2 or greater felony, within 10 years of the date on which the offender committed the offense for which he or she is being sentenced, except as otherwise provided in Section 40-10 of the Substance Use Disorder Act.

-(J) A forcible felony if the offense was related to the activities of an organized gang.
+- (F-5) A violation of Section 24-1, 24-1.1, or 24-1.6 of the Criminal Code of 1961 or the Criminal Code of 2012 for which imprisonment is prescribed in those Sections. - (G) Residential burglary, except as otherwise provided in Section 40-10 of the Substance Use Disorder Act. - (H) Criminal sexual assault. - (I) Aggravated battery of a senior citizen as described in Section 12-4.6 or subdivision (a) (4) of Section 12-3.05 of the Criminal Code of 1961 or the Criminal Code of 2012. - (J) A forcible felony if the offense was related to the activities of an organized gang.